-At Iglu Melbourne Central, comfort and convenience are given top priority.
+At this Student Accommodation, comfort and convenience are given top priority.
 This property in Melbourne offers a variety of rooms to suit every student's needs.
-Iglu Melbourne Central Student Accommodation offers various room types, like the Standard Studio Apartment and Premium Studio Apartment.
+Iglu Melbourne Central offers various room types, like the Standard Studio Apartment and Premium Studio Apartment.
 Each room features a double bed, a study desk and chair, and a built-in wardrobe to keep your personal belongings organised.
 They also have a two-burner cooktop, air conditioning, a table, a bookshelf, and blackout blinds to keep the sun out.
 There is under-bed storage, a refrigerator, a microwave, and a toaster, which helps give students a homely feel.
-There are additional exclusive facilities that differ from room to room.
-So make sure you choose your room according to the facilities you need!
 Wi-Fi, water, gas, and electricity are all included in the rent.
-This helps students save more every month.

-Iglu Melbourne Central Student Accommodation offers many common amenities.
-These facilities meet both academic and recreational needs.
+Iglu Central Melbourne also offers many common amenities.
 There is a gym & workout space, social spaces, community events, and a rooftop terrace that help students socialise.
 The property is indeed a home away from home since residents also get a cool start breakfast!
 You’ll find handy facilities like on-site laundry facilities and a bike storage area.

 Explore the property through a virtual walkthrough and discover a variety of in house amenities all at highly affordable rents.